 Are there differences between Digital Signage media players?
 Yes, they come in different configurations and sizes.
-There are a huge variety of players and they differ in price, processing power, outputs, size, and operating systems.
+There is a huge variety of players and they differ in price, processing power, outputs, size, and operating systems.
 To add to this, there are huge differences between the entry-level models, the well-equipped models, and the top end media players.

 AV integrators and Digital Signage professionals are aware that selecting the right media player really comes down to the content it would playback.
 Understanding what content will be displayed currently and in the future is key to deciding which digital signage player will work best.
 Here, we look at digital signage media players along with tips on choosing one for your business.